JoeSuber/OpenCV-Max-Build-Package-/README.md

     -- http://software.intel.com/en-us/non-commercial-software-development

-But with IPP - I don't see a ton of improvements.
+With IPP - I don't see a ton of improvements.
 Its benefit will depend on what your applications are and what other libraries are providing basic functions like resizing a picture or computing the FFT.
+IPP is only free-of-charge for non-commercial use.

 New Open CL stuff may be as good or better for many things... still need to test that idea.